c128lib/Reference/Vic.md

 The display is still the same size; the pixels are twice as wide (the screen width can also be reduced to 304 standard pixels or 152 multicolor pixels.
-For details, see the entry for [53270/$D016](D016)).
+For details, see the entry for [53270/$D016](D000#D016)).
 Just as the VIC draws extra lines above and below the active ones, it also draws extra pixels to the left and right of the active ones.
 The inactive pixels form the sides of the solidcolor border.

-The VIC chip supports two major classes of display modes—character and bitmapped.
-These are also referred to as low resolution and high resolution, but that's somewhat misleading, since both provide the same active screen areas— 320 pixels X 200 lines for standard modes or 160 pixels X 200 lines for multicolor modes.
+The VIC chip supports two major classes of display modes-character and bitmapped.
+These are also referred to as low resolution and high resolution, but that's somewhat misleading, since both provide the same active screen areas- 320 pixels X 200 lines for standard modes or 160 pixels X 200 lines for multicolor modes.